Books for review

 Nordicom Review welcomes reviews on academic books within the field of media and communication research written in English, preferably with particular relevance regarding the Nordic countries.

-Nordicom Review comes out twice a year and intends to publish 3-5 book reviews in each issue.
+Nordicom Review publishes two issues per year and aims to include 3–5 book reviews in each issue.
 Book reviews are not published in special issues.

 Books to be reviewed include academic studies and reports.
 Academic dissertations are typically not reviewed.

-If you want to review a book, you can choose one of the books listed below and contact the reviews editor.
-Alternatively, you can mail your own suggestion to the book reviews editor Maarit Jaakkola, firstname.lastname@example.org.
+If you want to review a book, you can choose one of the books listed below and contact the book reviews editor.
+Alternatively, you can e-mail your own suggestion to the book reviews editor.